project-oak/oak/demo_oc3_2024/README.md

 returned by a prior deployment of this Oak Enclave Application in a genuine AMD SEV-SNP TEE.

-Comparing the measurements of local builds against those found in the attestation evidence makes it possible to trace the deployment all the way back to (public) source code.
+Matching the measurements of the local builds with those found in the attestation evidence makes it possible to trace the deployment all the way back to (public) source code.
 This permits clients/users to make informed choices about which workloads to connect to.